jwang541/Minesweeper-Solver-SAT/README.md

 * The cells all start in a "hidden" state.
 When "revealed," a cell will tell the player how many of its neighbors are mines.

-* The objective is to reveal all "safe" cells while not revealed any mines.
+* The objective is to reveal all "safe" cells while not revealing any mines.

 * Not all boards are solvable: it may be impossible to determine whether or not a cell is a mine, so guessing can be necessary.